Stomach ulcer

 Overview

-Ulcers can also occur in part of the intestine just beyond the stomach - these are known as duodenal ulcers.
+You can also get ulcers in part of the intestine just beyond the stomach, which are called duodenal ulcers.

 Signs and symptoms

-The most common symptom of a stomach ulcer is a burning or gnawing pain in the centre of the abdomen (tummy).
+The most common symptom of a stomach ulcer is a burning or gnawing pain in the centre of the tummy (abdomen).

-However, stomach ulcers aren't always painful and some people may experience other symptoms, such as indigestion, heratburn and feeling sick.
+But stomach ulcers aren't always painful and some people may experience other symptoms, such as indigestionheartburn and acid reflux and feeling sick.

 When to seek medical advice